Christian-QA/redfern-dnd-website/README.md

 To develop using this project, you will need:

-- [IntelliJ IDE](https://www.jetbrains.com/idea/) or a similar IDE capable of running Spring Boot.
+- [IntelliJ IDEA](https://www.jetbrains.com/idea/) or a similar IDE capable of running Spring Boot.
 - [Apache Maven](https://maven.apache.org/)

-It is also recommended you use [Visual Studios Code IDE](https://code.visualstudio.com/) for your HTML, CSS and JavaScript as most Java-centric IDEs like [IntelliJ IDE](https://www.jetbrains.com/idea/) show false-errors with other languages, though ignoring these issues is viable.
+It is also recommended you use [Visual Studios Code](https://code.visualstudio.com/) for your HTML, CSS and JavaScript as most Java-centric IDEs like [IntelliJ IDE](https://www.jetbrains.com/idea/) show false-errors with other languages, though ignoring these issues is viable.

 If you use this project for your own development, you will need to follow the instructions above in order to use your own database.